FULLY DOUBLE FLOWERS REBLOOM FROM SPRING THROUGH FALL IN A DEEP PINK COLOR

 The Double Pink Knockout® Rose Tree is sure to turn heads!
 It is the same Double Pink Knockout Rose Bush we know and love except pruned into tree form.
 With twice the petals and double the blooms, the Rose Tree will add a vibrant accent to your landscaping project or patio!

 Growing roses can be simple with the pink knockout rose tree.
-The rose tree comes with the same pest and disease resistance as all the Knockout and Drift Roses from Star Roses.
+The flowering rose tree comes with the same pest and disease resistance as all the Knockout and Drift Roses from Star Roses.
 It also boasts the same heat and drought tolerance qualities once established.
 Knockout rose trees kept in a pot is very low maintenance, and only needs an annual application of our slow release fertilizer.

 Contrasting the vibrant red blooms is dark green foliage that will stay green throughout the year.
 The Pink Double Knock Rose tree is the perfect gift for the rose lover in your life and will be the gift that keeps on giving.
 If you’re looking for a rose bush with the same qualities, our Knock Out Rose Bushes will not fail to impress.